 The level of physical access to the campus is good.
 Buildings throughout the campus are linked by covered ways and ramps replace steps at ground level in most parts of the University, so that there is fairly free movement for wheelchairs.

 The main teaching, lecture and social spaces have been checked for physical accessibility.
 All lecture theatres and most seminar rooms have hearing loops.
 Most buildings have an accessible lavatory, and there are disabled refuges throughout the campus with an intercom.

 There is a Duty Manager at public events in the Sir Jack Lyons Concert Hall and Central Hall.

 All public access buildings have lifts.

-There is limited parking at King's Manor for disabled badge holders - check first with the porters at reception for availability.
+There is limited parking at King's Manor for disabled badge holders - check first with the receptionists for availability.